Anthony Todd

 When presented with new obstacles, I’m able to enthusiastically uncover root issues, present useful frameworks, and validate a design direction with actual facts.
 My philosophy is to put designs in front of users quickly, then iterate based on real behavior.
 Outcomes, rather than assumptions.
 I insist “Shipped is better than perfect”, and as a matter of fact, it’s difficult to improve a product that doesn't exist yet.

-If challenged, my argument is always tied to improving the user’s journey.
+My argument is always tied to improving the user’s journey.
 My UX advocacy offers teams a perspective for “What are users saying?" and “Why are they saying it?”.
 A starting point which identifies where teams can immediately help users.
 Even if it's imperfect, those outcomes will lead to better iterations.

 “Todd is a great designer and has pioneered some strong work around agentic experiences at TrustRadius through market research, user interviews and the Jobs-to-be-done (JTBD) framework.
 He has solid visual and brand design experience coupled with deep curiosity in AI and the evolution of agentic experiences.
 Todd is very coachable and adaptable as a designer.
 I enjoyed working with Todd and recommend him as a great addition to any Product/Design team!”